Phonak vs. ReSound

 Phonak and ReSound Equipment

 Phonak has a unique product called Lyric, an extended wear IIC that is sold by subscription and allows 24/7 use.
-The device itself is replaced every three to four months, and, in my experience, it is appropriate for a limited number of folks with average size and shape ear canals with mild to moderate hearing loss.
+According to Phonak, it’s the world’s first and only 100 percent invisible hearing aid.1 The device itself is replaced every three to four months, and, in my experience, it is appropriate for a limited number of folks with average-sized and average-shaped ear canals with mild to moderate hearing loss.

 While both providers offer “frequency lowering,” Phonak provides the dispenser with a lot more flexibility in adjusting the feature; this will make a difference for those with more severe high-frequency hearing loss.